d-smith/ml-speciality-notes/acloud.guru/08-evaluation-and-optimization.md

 * Our model is too dependent on the data used to train the model.
 If it sees new data, accuracy will be poor unless it is identical to the training data.
 * We have trained our algorithm to memorize rather than generalize.
+* For linear learner, tune the model against a validation metric instead of a training metric.

 Robust model